-Life would be easy if there weren’t any challenges, but it would also be a bit boring, don’t you think?
+Life would be easy without any challenges, but it would also be boring, don’t you think?

-Many who are into real estate marketing and run and manage different campaigns on a regular basis are faced with different challenges.
+Many who are into real estate marketing and regularly manage different campaigns face different challenges.

 You might know them already, but different studies have found the major challenges of marketers.

-In this article, I will present you with 6 marketing challenges based on studies and statistics, then put them into the real estate marketing context for you, and two further ones based on my own observations.
+In this article, I will present six marketing challenges based on studies and statistics and two based on my observations.

 6 (Real Estate) Marketing Challenges Marketers Face Today Based on Surveys

 1) Tracking the Return on Investment of Marketing Campaigns

-According to a survey, only 53.85% of marketers report that they measure their costs per acquisition (CPA) or, in other words, customer acquisition costs (source).
+According to a survey, only 53.85% of marketers report measuring their costs per acquisition (CPA) or, in other words, customer acquisition costs (source).

-By not knowing about this metric, marketers won’t know how effective a certain marketing campaign is and, therefore, won’t be able to make improvements or know what campaign to get rid of.
+Not knowing about this metric means marketers won’t know how effective a certain marketing campaign is.
+Therefore, they won’t be able to make improvements or know what campaign to eliminate.

-The other side of the coin is that you won’t know which marketing campaigns to scale and which one to increase your marketing budget.
+The other side of the coin is that you won’t know which marketing campaigns to scale and which ones to increase your marketing budget.

 By not knowing your CPA, you won’t be able to calculate the return on investment.

 But tracking the ROI is easier said than done.

-Firstly, some marketing methods are more difficult to track then others and secondly, if your business is already mid-sized or larger, you will need to have really good communication between your sales reps or sales department and your marketing department.
+Firstly, some marketing methods are more difficult to track than others.
+Secondly, if your business is already mid-sized or larger, you will need to have really good communication between your sales reps or sales department and your marketing department.

 Generally speaking, your link between sales and marketing needs to be quite good.

-For instance, let’s say one of your marketing methods is content marketing using video on YouTube and also Google Ads.
+For instance, let’s say one of your marketing methods is content marketing using videos on YouTube and Google Ads.

 A potential customer watches your video on YouTube and clicks on a link leading to your website.